DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 2) Record the fundamental frequency of the tube.
 3) Move the microphone to equidistant intervals and measure the amplitude of the curve.
 4) Repeat step 3 for all distances from the speaker.
-5) Plot the pressure amplitude profile with
+5) Plot the pressure amplitude profile with the amplitude at the y axis and the distance from the speaker on the x axis.

+##### Speed of Sound
+1)  Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.

 ## Evaluation